rcwaterman/YAML_Annotation/README.md

 ## Annotation Tool: How-To

-The YAML Annotation Tool [link](./YAML/annotation.py) is designed to automatically generate and store label files in [Ultraltics YOLO format](https://docs.ultralytics.com/datasets/detect/).
+The [YAML Annotation Tool](annotation.py) is designed to automatically generate and store label files in [Ultraltics YOLO format](https://docs.ultralytics.com/datasets/detect/).
 The tool also supports real time editing of existing labels for a given directory of labels through the GUI.

 Directory structure is critical for annotation tool functionality.
 Upon launching the script, File Explorer will prompt the user to select a folder.
 The user should select the top level folder for the dataset.